The Sprig of Rosemary: Chile

 In a Chilean tale titled El Príncipe Jalma ("The Prince Jalma"), a poor man has a beautiful daughter.
 One day, he goes to the woods to chop down wood and axes a large trunk as to draw blood from it.
 An "ugly black man" appears to him and demands the man's daughter in marriage, in exchange for the gold inside the tree.
 The man's daughter agrees to the marriage and the black man sets up a condition: the wedding is to be held in the dark.
 The wedding occurs with little complication, and the girl and the black man live like husband and wife for some time.
 One day, an old woman neighbour comments with the girl about her husband, but the girl answers that she has never seen him!
 So, the old woman gives her a flint to light up their bed at night.
 The girl follows the old woman's advice and sees that her husband is a handsome prince.
 However, a spark falls on his face and wakes him up.
-He despairs at the fact that his wife betrayed, and tells her to seek him, Prince Jalma, by wearing iron shoes.
-The girl begins her quest and passes by the house of the North Wind (whose mother gives her a golden hen with chicks and some golden wheat); the house of the South Wind (whose mother gives her a golden spool); the house of the Puelche Wind that blows in the Andes (whose mother gives her a golden comb); the house of the Fraresia, or "Setting Wind", who does know where Prince Jalma is: he is prisoner to an old witch, who intends to marry him to her daughter, and locks him under seven locks.
-Fraresia promises to take her there, and its mother gives the a little golden bowl ("palanganita").
+He despairs at the fact that his wife betrayed him, and tells her to seek him, Prince Jalma, by wearing iron shoes.
+The girl begins her quest and passes by the house of the North Wind (whose mother gives her a golden hen with chicks and some golden wheat); the house of the South Wind (whose mother gives her a golden spool); the house of the Puelche Wind that blows in the Andes (whose mother gives her a golden comb); the house of the Fraresia, or "Setting Wind" ('Poniente', in the original), who does know where Prince Jalma is: he is prisoner to an old witch, who intends to marry him to her daughter, and locks him under seven locks.
+Fraresia promises to take her there, and its mother gives the girl a little golden bowl ("palanganita").
 Per Fraresia's suggestion, the girl uses the golden gifts to bribe the witch's daughter for a night with the prince, since their wedding is to happen in four days time.
 On three nights, Prince Jalma cannot wake up, since the witch's daughter gave him a sleeping potion, but he wakes up on the fourth night, embraces his first wife and orders the execution of both the witch and her daughter.
+Author Thos.
+H. Moore translated the tale into English as Prince Jalma.
+In his translation, the heroine travels to the North Wind, the South Wind, the Puelche Wind (which he explains is the east wind) and the Travesia Wind (which he explains is the west wind).
+The tale was also translated as The Story of Prince Jalma, and published in The Brownies' Book.

 Occurrences

-The Sprig of Rosemary appears in Hadaway's book, Fairy Tales.
+The Sprig of Rosemary appears in Bridget Hadaway's book, Fairy Tales.